krish-sky1ark/LLM-AI-Text-Detection/README.md

 The final data was then concatenated with the given data and any duplicate entries were dropped.

 ## Kaggle Datasets used include-
-4k Mixtral87b Crafted Essays for Detect AI Comp daigt-external-dataset daigt-data-llama-70b-and-falcon180b daigt-proper-train-dataset daigt-gemini-pro-8-5k-essays
+4k Mixtral87b Crafted Essays for Detect AI Comp <br>
+daigt-external-dataset <br>
+daigt-data-llama-70b-and-falcon180b <br>
+daigt-proper-train-dataset <br>
+daigt-gemini-pro-8-5k-essays <br>
-daigt-v2-train-dataset
+daigt-v2-train-dataset <br>
-daigt-misc
+daigt-misc <br>
-hello-claude-1000-essays-from-anthropic
+hello-claude-1000-essays-from-anthropic<br>
-LLM-generated essay using PaLM from Google Gen-AI llm-7-prompt-training-dataset llm-mistral-7b-instruct-texts
+LLM-generated essay using PaLM from Google Gen-AI<br>
+llm-7-prompt-training-dataset<br>
+llm-mistral-7b-instruct-texts<br>

-->the data was then preprocessed (like removing stopwords,punctuation marks etc.) and vectorized for feeding into the model.
+->the data was then preprocessed (like removing stopwords,punctuation marks etc.) and vectorized for feeding into the model. <br>

 From here I have worked upon two different approaches as mentioned above.
 ### 1.